 • Impaired mobility, memory disturbances, and illness make elderly patients more difficult to handle.

-• The abuse and neglect many older patients have suffered before arriving at the care facility is difficult for nurses to handle,
+• The abuse and neglect many older patients have suffered before arriving at the care facility is difficult for nurses to handle.

 • Age-related body changes, chronic health conditions, and the side effects of medications all serve to make patient care of the elderly more intense and demanding for nurses.